solidnerd/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 * `hostname` - (Optional) A hostname that will be assigned to this domain resource in this network.
-* `wait_for_lease`- (Optional) When creating the domain resource, wait until the network interface gets a DHCP lease from libvirt, so that the computed ip addresses will be available when the domain is up and the plan applied.
+* `wait_for_lease`- (Optional) When creating the domain resource, wait until the network interface gets a DHCP lease from libvirt, so that the computed IP addresses will be available when the domain is up and the plan applied.

 When connecting to a LAN, users can specify a target device with: